samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

 <a name="validation_report"></a>
 ### Validation and reports.
-Below are the Portfoilos Validation and reports that the Portfoilio page received during its deployment stage.
+Below are the Portfolios Validation and reports that the site received during its deployment stage.

  <a name="Desktop_light_house_report"></a>
 + Desktop light house report: